PeterMcKinnis/WorstCaseStack/README.md

 ## Dependencies
-This script requires python 3.
-It was written and tested using version 3.4.3
+1. This script requires python 3.
+It was written and tested using version 3.6.2
+2. Code must be compiled with `gcc`.
+The script directly calls the utility function `readelf`.  `readelf` probably resides in in the same folder as the gcc executable on your system.

 ## Inputs - Files from gcc.
 The script will search the current directory for sets of files with the names `<name>.o`, `<name>.su` and `<name>.c.270r.dfinish`.
 If all three are found the script will calculate the worst case stack for every function in the `<name>.c`.